LevelUpWeb3/CoinFlip-Challenge/Level 1 - Coinflip/Readme.md

 ## Game Plan

-1. Set up the contract:
+1. Set up the contract in `src/CoinFlip.sol`:
    - Use the latest Solidity version
    - Define a minimum bet amount